raulwwq0/pinia-spanish-docs/introduction.md

 Now that Pinia has become the default state management solution, it is subject to the same RFC process as other core libraries in the Vue ecosystem and its API has entered a stable state.

-### Comparison with Vuex 3.x/4.x
+### Comparación con Vuex 3.x/4.x

-> Vuex 3.x is Vuex for Vue 2 while Vuex 4.x is for Vue 3
+> Vuex 3.x es Vuex para Vue 2 mientras que Vuex 4.x es para Vue 3

-Pinia API is very different from Vuex ≤4, namely:
+La API de Pinia es muy diferente a la de Vuex ≤4, concretamente:

-- _mutations_ no longer exist.
-They were often perceived as **_extremely_ verbose**.
-They initially brought devtools integration but that is no longer an issue.
+- Las _mutaciones_ ya no existen.
+A veces era percibidas como **_demasiado_ verbosas**.
+Inicialmente traían integración con las herramientas de desarrollo, pero ya no es un problema.
-- No need to create custom complex wrappers to support TypeScript, everything is typed and the API is designed in a way to leverage TS type inference as much as possible.
+- No hay necesidad de crear wrappers personalizados para soportar TypeScript, ya que todo está tipado y la API está diseñada para aprovechar la deducción de tipos de TS tanto como sea posible.
-- No more magic strings to inject, import the functions, call them, enjoy autocompletion!
+- No más cadenas mágicas para inyectar, importar funciones o llamarlas, ¡disfruta del auto-completado!

 - No need to dynamically add stores, they are all dynamic by default and you won't even notice.
 Note you can still manually use a store to register it whenever you want but because it is automatic you don't need to worry about it.
 - No more nested structuring of _modules_.
 You can still nest stores implicitly by importing and _using_ a store inside another but Pinia offers a flat structuring by design while still enabling ways of cross composition among stores. **You can even have circular dependencies of stores**.
 - No _namespaced modules_.
 Given the flat architecture of stores, "namespacing" stores is inherent to how they are defined and you could say all stores are namespaced.